 What is neglect?

-As defined in HM Government Working together to Safeguard Children, 2015 (page 93):
+As defined in HM Government Statutory Guidance Working Together to Safeguard Children, July 2018 (page 105):

 ‘Neglect is the persistent failure to meet a child’s basic physical and/or psychological needs, likely to result in the serious impairment of the child’s health or development.
 Neglect may occur during pregnancy as a result of maternal substance misuse.
 Once a child is born, neglect may involvea parent or carer failing to:

 - provide adequate food, clothing and shelter (including exclusion from home or abandonment);

 - protect a child from physical and emotional harm or danger;

 - ensure adequate supervision (including the use of inadequate care-givers); or

 - ensure access to appropriate medical care or treatment.

 It may also include neglect of, or unresponsiveness to, a child’s basic emotional needs.’